Hand Hygiene for Patients

 9. Rinse hands with water

-10. Dry thoroughly with towel.
+10. Dry thoroughly with towel

 11. Use elbow to turn off tap

-12 and your hands are safe*.
+12. your hands are safe.

-1. Apply a palmful of the product in a cupped hand and cover all surfaces.
+1. Apply a palmful of the product in a cupped hand and cover all surfaces

-2. Rub hands palm to palm.
+2. Rub hands palm to palm

 3. Right palm over the back of the other hand with interlaced fingers and vice versa

-4. Palm to palm with fingers interlaced
+4. Palm to Palm with fingers interlaced

 6. Rotational rubbing of left thumb clasped in right palm and vice versa.

-7. Rotational rubbing, backwards and forwards with clasped fingers of right hand in left palm and vice versa.
+7. Rotational rubbing, backwards and forwards with clasped fingers of right hand in left palm and vice versa

-8. Once dry, your hands are safe
+8. Once dry, your hand are safe